oddbird/start-testing-preso/slides.rst

 .. note::

-   Here's the plan for the next half hour: we'll talk about why to write tests, how to write them, when to write them, how many to write, and a few "what if?" scenarios and how to handle them.
+   So here's the plan for the next half hour:

+   * We'll discuss (briefly!) why to write tests.

+   * We'll talk about how to write tests in Python, with lots of code examples and tool recommendations.

+   * We'll talk about when to write your tests,

+   * ...which tests and how many tests to write.

+   * And we'll talk about some common what-if scenarios, like adding tests to a large untested codebase.

-   Hopefully by the end the testing lightbulb will go off (if it hasn't already), and you'll be so hooked you won't even be able to sleep tonight until you've written a bunch of tests.
+   Hopefully by the end the testing lightbulb will turn on (if it hasn't already), and you'll be so hooked you won't even be able to sleep tonight until you've written a bunch of tests.